Anne Heche: Mental health problems

-After the homeowner let Heche in and gave her a glass of water, Heche took off her shoes and requested to take a shower, with which the homeowner obliged.
-She assumed that Heche was not under the influence of alcohol or drugs, but Heche later revealed to officers that she had taken ecstasy.
-After taking a shower, Heche entered the living room, asked for a pair of slippers, and suggested that they should watch a movie.
-Unsure of what to do after Heche had been at the house for a half an hour without contacting anyone, the resident contacted the Fresno County Sheriff's Department.
+After the homeowner let Heche in and gave her a glass of water, Heche took off her shoes and asked to take a shower, which the homeowner permitted.
+She assumed Heche was not under the influence of alcohol or drugs, but Heche later revealed to officers that she had taken ecstasy.
+After taking a shower, Heche entered the living room, asked for a pair of slippers, and suggested they watch a movie.
+Unsure of what to do after Heche had been at the house for half an hour without contacting anyone, the homeowner contacted the Fresno County Sheriff's Department.
 Heche later told the deputies that she was "God, and was going to take everyone back to heaven…in a spaceship."
-She was then taken to Fresno's University Medical Center by ambulance and was admitted to its psychiatric unit, but she was released within a few hours.
+She was then taken to Fresno's University Medical Center by ambulance and was admitted to its psychiatric unit, but was released within a few hours.
 The unit's personnel described the incident as a psychotic break.

 Heche stated that she was insane for the first 31 years of her life, and that her insanity was triggered by the sexual abuse that her father subjected her to during her childhood.
 In a series of nationally televised interviews to promote Call Me Crazy in September 2001, she stated that she created a fantasy world called the "Fourth Dimension" and the alter ego "Celestia" to make herself feel safe.
 Heche said she recovered from her mental health concerns following the incident in Cantua Creek and had put her alter ego behind her.